jlparkI/AntPack/docs/numbering_background.rst

-In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking < 0.4 seconds to align the same number of sequences that take > 35 seconds on ANARCI.
+In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking < 0.2 seconds to align the same number of sequences that take > 35 seconds on ANARCI.

-``SingleChainAnnotator`` and ``PairedChainAnnotator`` contain functionality for numbering sequences that likely contain a single chain (heavy or light) or two paired chains (heavy and light).
+``SingleChainAnnotator`` and ``PairedChainAnnotator`` contain functionality for numbering sequences that may contain a single chain (heavy or light) or up to two paired chains (heavy and light).
 They also contain functionality for easily converting a list of numbered sequences into a fixed-length MSA which is convenient for many kinds of analysis.